 Skilled workers are the most critical element of successful companies.
 Regardless of your prior experience, the MAC offers several training options for individuals interested in a rewarding career in manufacturing.
 Our full-time training programs run

 Monday through Friday, from 8:00 am until 4:00 pm and provide individuals with quality training backed by a world-renowned university.
-MAC programs are approved for funding under the Workforce Investment Act and the Trade Adjustment Act.
-The MAC is
+MAC programs are approved for funding under the Workforce Investment Act, the Trade Adjustment Act, and is

 - The MAC’s precision manufacturing program combines classroom, shop and machine time to develop a graduate with manual machining and tooling skills.
 Trainees learn how to safely operate drills, mills, lathes, grinders and saws.
 They learn the proper

 use of inspection tools as well as applied mathematics.